platanus/angular-restmod/docs/guides/integration.md

 Take a look at the [wrapped response question](#q2) first and set up the default packer.

-By default, the default packer will expect inlined resources to come in a property named `linked` (jsonapi.org standard).
+By default, the default packer will expect inlined resources to come in a property named `included` (jsonapi.org standard).

 The following example shows a simple use case scenario: